juandavidzuluaga/doc-otobo-admin/content/processes-automation/web-services.rst

 - `Ticket::TicketUpdate`
 - `Ticket::TicketHistoryGet`

-In this example we are going to use the Ticket::TicketCreate operation.
+In this example, we are going to use the Ticket::TicketCreate operation.
 Click on "Add Operation" and choose the "Ticket::TicketCreate" operation.
 Choose a descriptive name, save the operation and go back to the webservice overview.

 You now should see a new entry "Route mapping for Operation 'TicketCreate'".
 Enter for example "/TicketCreate"